SergeyIsakhanyan/fg-docs/Styling in React.md

   border-radius: 6px;
 `;
 ```

+styled-components generates an actual stylesheet with classes, and attaches those classes to the DOM nodes of styled components via the className prop.
+It injects the generated stylesheet at the end of the head of the document during runtime.

 **NOTE**: Styled Components takes the actual CSS properties, not camelCased like React inline styling does.

 #### Advantages of Styled Components are: